UVicRocketry/Hybrid-Controls-System/README.md

 - COMMUNICATION ERROR: A communication error occurs when one subsystems fails to get confirmation from another.
 When this occur, a two way ERROR message is sent to every available subsystem.

 ### Abort Protocol
-- ABORT (high priority message): The ABORT message needs to bipass regular message handling and be relayed as quickly as possible to the Valve Control Arduino
+- ABORT (high priority message): The ABORT message needs to bipass regular message handling and be relayed as quickly as possible to the Valve Control Arduino.

 ### Ignition Protocol
 - IGNITE (priority message): The ignition sequence is a special state which requires a button to be held and a repeating stream of data to be sent through the communication system to the valve control arduino.
 When the stream of data stops (indicated by a timeout period) ignition ceases and regular control is resumed.
 This protocol allows for a continuous ignition process.